 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

-Peanut butter overnight oats in a mason jar.
+Peanut butter overnight oats in a mason jar topped with peanut butter and mini chocolate chips.